The Selfridges Eye:

 Our creative researchers hotfoot it around the globe, bringing us news of the latest crazes, future trends and awe-inspiring innovations in the world of art and culture.
-So what have they been up to this month?
-From the amusing to the amazing, the weird to the wonderful - here are the things they can't stop thinking about….
+So what are they most excited about this month?
+From podcasts on food history to some of the best writing on the internet – here are the things they can’t stop thinking about…